On congruence modules related to Hilbert Eisenstein series: Introduction

-\thank The results of this paper are a part of the author’s Ph.D. thesis in University of Arizona.
-The author would like to thank his advisor, Prof. Romyar Sharifi, for his guidance, support, and suggesting this problem.
-The author would like to thank Prof. Haruzo Hida for useful conversation during the stay in University of California, Los Angeles in Fall 2016 and Spring 2017.
-Also, the author would like to thank Prof. Ming-Lun Hsieh and Prof. Hang Xue for helpful suggestions during preparation of this article.
+The results of this paper are a part of the author's Ph.D.~thesis in University of Arizona.
+The author would like to thank his advisor, Romyar Sharifi, for his guidance, support, and suggesting this problem.
+Also, the author would like to thank Adel Betina, Mladen Dimitrov, Haruzo Hida, Ming-Lun Hsieh, and Hang Xue for helpful suggestions during preparation of this article.

+The author was partially supported by National Science Foundation under Grants No.~DMS-1360583 and No.~DMS-1401122, by the Labex CEMPI under Grant No.~ANR-11-LABX-0007-01, and by I-SITE ULNE under Grant No.~ANR-16-IDEX-0004.

+Finally, the author is grateful to the referees for a careful reading and valuable suggestions for improvement.